 Since 2010, she has developed expertise in the field of Special Educational Needs and disability rights, including as an Independent Supporter with KIDS, the national disabled children's charity.

 Most recently, for six months in 2018, Ophelia worked as the Interim Director of Rights Watch UK, an organisation promoting justice and accountability in relation to national security and armed conflict.
-She is also a consultant to the EU Agency for Fundamental Rights in Vienna, advising on how to better communicate the value of human rights to the general public.
+In 2017-18 she has also been a consultant to the EU Agency for Fundamental Rights in Vienna, working on how to better communicate the value of human rights to the general public.